AlexanderIzu/2nd-semester-exam-linux-server-landing-page/README.md

-# Welcome to Izuchukwu's Landing Page: A Prototype for a Web Application Demo 🚀
+# Introducing Izuchukwu's Landing Page: A Web App Prototype 🖥️

-Hey there!
-Welcome to my landing page project!
-In this journey, I got my hands dirty provisioning a cloud server, setting up a web server, and deploying a landing page to showcase my skills.
-Here’s a quick peek at how I did it. 😊
+Hello and welcome to my Linux-powered landing page project, deployed on an EC2 instance in AWS.
+In this project, I had the opportunity to dive into provisioning a cloud server, setting up a web server, and deploying a simple landing page to showcase my skills.
+Let me walk you through how I brought it all together.

-## 🌐 Check Out the Web Page
+## Check Out the Web Page

-Want to see it live?
+Before we dive into the details, want to see it live?
 Click below to check out my deployed landing page:

 **Website (Secure HTTPS URL)**: [https://web.izuchukwu.mooo.com](https://web.izuchukwu.mooo.com)